RajiDevMind/mgt_system/README.md

 # mgt_system

-Student management system, that allow to maintain accurate records for student, members and organisations.
+Student management system, that allow to maintain accurate records for student, members and organisations in relational database (MySQL).